 Where are you from?

-Why did you choose the Biochemistry & Molecular Biology major?
+Why did you choose the combined BA/MA in Biochemistry and Molecular Biology and Biotechnology?

 What kind of research have you done?